major macro economic indicators

 - Major hydroelectric potential

-- Landlocked and dependent on communication channels of neighbouring countries
+- Landlocked and dependent on communication routes from neighbouring countries

 - Insufficient electricity production based almost exclusively on hydro-electricity, poor transport networks

 - High inequality, health, education and administrative deficiencies

 - Sovereign default in 2020 and unsustainable external debt